Phil Heath lets

 3 mile crossing to Sketrick Island many times before.

-During their return from Ballydornan
+During their return later that night

-to Kircubbin later that night the outboard engine
+from Ballydornan to Kircubbin the outboard engine

 of their speedboat developed problems off Sketrick